Frequently Asked Questions About Sexual Violence

 Answer: Sexual assault is the most severe form of sexual harassment.

-Answer: Signs of incapacity include, but are not limited to: slurred speech, bloodshot eyes, stumbling or difficulty maintaining balance, vomiting, inability to focus eyes, inability to communicate/comprehend situation, and unconsciousness.
-Incapacity can also be inferred if you witness someone consuming a large amount of alcohol in a short period of time or engaging in drug use.
-If you are unsure whether someone is incapacitated, protect yourself by not engaging in sexual contact with that person.
+Answer: Common signs or context clues include, but are not limited to: bloodshot eyes, stumbling or difficulty maintaining balance, vomiting, inability to focus eyes, inability to communicate/comprehend situation, and unconsciousness.
+Incapacity can also be inferred if you witness someone consuming a large amount of alcohol in a short period of time.
+If you are unsure whether someone is incapacitated, it is recommended that sexual activity be avoided altogether.

 Answer: If the other person knew or should have known that the individual was incapacitated, there is no consent, regardless of any signs of consent.